Putting Fear in Perspective

 What's the risk of death from terrorism, spiders, snakes and sharks?
+Do you need to worry?

 We fear these things but are they really a serious problem?
 Here's the answer pulling data from official sources.